Passenger Rights After a Car Accident in Washington

 Often, if you are in a car accident as a passenger, you already know the driver.
 They may be a family member or a good friend.
 Particularly if the accident was a one-vehicle crash, your friend might want to pay you out of pocket for any injuries and leave the cops and the insurance companies out of it.
 It is important to resist this urge.

 Your friend or family member has insurance for exactly this reason.
 Likely, they will not be paying for your injuries out of pocket.
 Even if filing a claim regarding the accident raises their premiums somewhat, it is important that you go through official channels from the start.
 If you accept an out-of-pocket payment early on, the driver’s insurance may use that as evidence that you “accepted a settlement” and reject your coverage.
 You may also miss the timeframe for filing an insurance claim.
 If your injuries turn out worse than you initially thought, and your medical care becomes much more expensive, you would then be left paying for your medical costs.
 Unfortunately, you simply cannot trust that your friend will be willing (or even able) to cover your total medical costs, lost wages, and any other damages, which could total in the thousands.
-Moreover, Washington and Oregon laws require drivers to report a crash involving injury to the Washington DOL or Oregon DMV.
+Moreover, Washington law require drivers to report a crash involving injury to the Washington DOL.
 It is far better to handle things through the official, proper channels from the start.

-Speak with a knowledgeable Washington and Oregon personal injury attorney after an accident to discuss your options.
+Speak with a knowledgeable Washington personal injury attorney after an accident to discuss your options.
 You may have your own insurance coverage, you may file with the at-fault driver’s, and you may need to build evidence for a potential personal injury lawsuit.
 Discuss the matter with your attorney to determine the best course of action for you, based on the circumstances of your accident and your claims.

-For dedicated, talented, and detail-oriented help pursuing a personal injury claim after a motor vehicle crash in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver traffic accident lawyer John Lutgens for a consultation at 360-693-2119.
+For dedicated, talented, and detail-oriented help pursuing a personal injury claim after a motor vehicle crash in Portland, Vancouver, or elsewhere throughout Washington, contact Vancouver traffic accident lawyer John Lutgens for a consultation at 360-693-2119.